-As a child visiting anthropological museums in Scotland, I was fascinated by the ancient objects on display.
-Didactics read only “use unknown, possibly ritual”.
-Inspired by those mysterious objects and their unknown makers as an adult, I imagine a matriarchal Scottish tribe and their artifacts.
-In my narrative, this society was structured so that the men took care of the practicalities of daily life - fishing and foraging, while the women were the spiritual leaders and skilled artisans.
+Visiting museums as a child in Scotland, I was captivated by ancient Pictish objects with didactics that read only “use unknown, possibly ritual”.
+Inspired by those mysterious objects and their unknown makers as an adult, I imagine a matriarchal Scottish tribe, a society where the men took care of the practicalities of daily life, while the women were the spiritual leaders and skilled artisans.

-These pieces are created through the lost wax casting method.
-Prior to being cast, the originals are carved from solid chunks of paraffin wax.
+The pieces are created through the lost wax casting method; the originals are carved from solid chunks of paraffin wax.
 For me, the reductive process allows for the perfect mix of intention and intuition.
-As I slowly scrape the wax away to find the form, knowledge, imperfect memory and imagination take the form of hybrids that inhabit a zone between the organic and functional, the psychologically charged and the coolly neutral.
+As I slowly scrape the wax away to find the form; knowledge, imperfect memory and imagination take the form of hybrids that inhabit a zone between the organic and functional, the psychologically charged and the coolly neutral.

 Sometimes, pieces are destroyed through an imperfect casting; the potential for loss makes the ones that survive more precious.
 The pieces are between one and two inches in size; the tiny scale invites intimacy and close inspection.
-I hope to incite the desire to hold and possess in the viewer’s mind, and to hint at the experience of contemplating those small, mysterious artifacts left by our ancestors.
+By gold plating the objects, I hope to incite the viewer’s desire to hold and possess them.